PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/GraphStore.md

 Upload Graph
 ===============

-To upload a new semantic graph to the graph store, enter the URI of the graph, select a *Turtle* or *RDF/XML* file, and the *upload method* desired, and press the *Upload Graph* button below.
+To upload a new semantic graph to the graph store, enter the URI of the graph, select a *Turtle*, *RDF/XML* or *JSON-LD* file, and the *upload method* desired, and press the *Upload Graph* button below.
 This information is also available via the [*default graph*](/rdf-graph-store?default), in semantic form.
 You can also browse through the existing graphs below, or use the [SPARQL Endpoint](/Sparql.md) to query the graphs in the graph store (or external graphs, or a combination of both).